top of page

 Cancellation Policy

-Cancellations must be made during clinic office hours EXCLUSIVELY by e-mail to jocelito@twelvem.ca at least 24 hours prior to the appointment, otherwise, a $50 cancellation fee will be expected.
+Cancellations must be made directly through the system or during clinic office hours by e-mail to jocelito@twelvem.ca at least 24 hours before the appointment, otherwise, a $50 cancellation fee will be expected.
 Patients missing their appointment or arriving late will be charged according to the time booked.
 Cancellation fees will also apply to new patients for a missed first visit.
 Cancellations due to weather or in good faith emergencies are excused if you call prior to your appointment.

 Insurance payment